 Offer in Compromise

-Similar to the IRS Offer In Compromise, MA-DOR does have an Offer in Final Settlement
+Similar to the IRS Offer In Compromise, MA-DOR does have an Offer in Compromise

 that allows qualifying taxpayers to settle their outstanding tax liabilities for a lesser amount.
 This is a great program for individuals that have -

 - a lack of equity in assets, and